 Born and raised in the Philadelphia area, Alex is an alumnus of William Penn Charter School.
-After graduating with honors from the Olin Business School at Washington University in St. Louis with a degree in Business Administration, Alex then moved on to graduate from Temple Law School as a member of the Moot Court Honor Society, a Teaching Assistant for the Legal Research & Writing program and a published Editor of Temple Law Review.
+He graduated with honors from the Olin Business School at Washington University in St. Louis with a degree in Business Administration, having completed an international business program at ESADE Business School in Barcelona, Spain.
+Alex went on to graduate from Temple Law School as a member of the Moot Court Honor Society, a Teaching Assistant for the Legal Research & Writing program and a published Editor of Temple Law Review.
 He received honors including the J. Howard Reber Memorial Award for Excellence in Writing, Best Paper distinction for Legal Research & Writing, Dean’s List, Vice President of the Jewish Law Students Association, and a Fellow of the Rubin Public Interest Law Honor Society.

 Prior to joining the firm, Alex held internships with the Superior Court of Pennsylvania, the U.S. District Court for the Eastern District of Pennsylvania, the Philadelphia District Attorney’s Office, and the Philadelphia Court of Common Pleas.
 Alex has also served the Volunteer Income Tax Assistance program, a national initiative that provides free tax service to families in need, and is fluent in Spanish.
-Outside of work, Alex serves as a board member of the Young Friends of the National Museum of American Jewish History, and his interests include golf with friends he has had since childhood, ice hockey, tennis, competitive basketball and softball, and sitting on the beach.
+Outside of work, Alex serves as a board member of the Young Friends of the National Museum of American Jewish History, and his interests include golf with friends he has had since childhood, sitting on the beach or playing tennis with his wife, Pocono getaways, and competitive basketball and softball.